dracc/NevolutionX/README.md

 ls bin/
 480.bmp 720.bmp default.xbe vegur.ttf
 ```

 ## Installation
-Simply copy and run the `default.xbe` onto your xbox.
+Simply copy `default.xbe` and all the assets onto your xbox.
-Do not forget to copy the assets together with it.
 There is no further configuration required.
 The FTP-server will start automatically with NevolutionX, you'll only need to provide a link and a DHCP-server.
-The username and password  is `xbox`.
+The default user credentials are `xbox`/`xbox`.

 ## Credits

-This software is build on top of other awesome projects:
+This software is built on top of other awesome projects:
 - The new xbox development kit [nxdk](https://github.com/XboxDev/nxdk)
 - Visit the lovely [XboxDev](https://github.com/XboxDev/XboxDev) community

 ## License
  NevolutionX is published under the MIT License.
 See [LICENSE](LICENSE) for more information.
  MIT © 2019 Lucas Eriksson